 Some of these tactics are probably agonizingly familiar to you, and you can probably come up with a few more ingenious ways that your children seem to torment one another!

 To most parents, all the fighting seems so unnecessary, gets on their nerves, and can be upsetting because they don’t like seeing their children hurt each other or be mean to one another.
-And many parents have added pressure because they feel like they have to resolve the problems like a wise old owl and have the wisdom of Solomon to do so!
+And many parents have added pressure because they feel like they have to resolve the problems like a wise old owl!

 The Benefits of Sibling Rivalry